dbernar1/Mapply-WordPress-Plugin/README.md

 Download
 --------
 You can download this plugin directly right <a href="https://github.com/BOLDInnovationGroup/Mapply-WordPress-Plugin/archive/master.zip">here</a>.
-You will need to upload the zip archive to your WordPress site through the plugin manager in the admin dashboard.
+You will need to unzip the main archive and grab mapply.zip to upload to your WordPress site through the plugin manager in the admin dashboard.

 FAQ
 ---